 Presentations should be simple and not overly formal.
 When you are ready to present your organization here is a list of topics that you should be prepared to discuss:

-- Start by stating your name and the name of the organization you would like to receive funding.
+- Start by stating your name and the name of the local charity/non-profit/worthy cause you would like to receive funding.

-- What purpose does the organization serve?
+- What purpose does it serve?
 (Who?
 What do they do?
 How do they do it?)

 - How would they benefit from receiving the donation?
 How will the funds be used?